krsite-dl/krsite-dl/README.md

 >
 > 1. Make sure you have `python3` at least version 3.7 installed and executeable in your system's PATH.
 >
-> 2. Clone this repository `git clone -b master git@github.com:krsite-dl/krsite-dl.git`
+> 2. Clone this repository `git clone -b master git@github.com:krsite-dl/krsite-dl.git` or download the latest release from [releases]()
 >
 > 3. Run `pip3 install -r requirements.txt` to install dependencies